aaren/chatmosphere/README.md

-`images2gif.py` needs to be in the same directory as generate_chatmosphere.py (as it is here) so you can run it from this folder or put both files somewhere in your $PATH.
+`images2gif.py` needs to be in the same directory as generate_chatmosphere.py (as it is here) so you can run it from this folder or put both files somewhere in your $PYTHONPATH.